attaluriab03/accessMate-AI/README.md

-# A11y Copilot — System Architecture (v0.1)
+# AccessMate — System Architecture (v0.1)

 ## 1. Overview
-**A11y Copilot** is a browser extension + web platform that scans webpages for accessibility issues (WCAG/ADA), explains impact in plain English, and optionally auto-generates remediation diffs and GitHub PRs (with tests and a before/after Lighthouse report).
+**AccessMate** is a browser extension + web platform that scans webpages for accessibility issues (according to WCAG/ADA guidelines), explains the impact of the issues in plain English, and optionally auto-generates fixes and GitHub PRs (with tests and a before/after report).
 The system combines deterministic checks (DOM/CSS rules), computer vision (contrast, OCR), and LLM/RAG pipelines.

 ### Goals
 - Near‑real‑time a11y feedback during development and QA.